defi-wonderland/handbook/sites/wonderland/docs/processes/project-lifecycle.md

 sidebar_position: 1
 ---

-# Immutable code means we have one chance to get it right
+# Immutable code means we have one chance to get it right.

 Our project lifecycle systematically eliminates vulnerabilities at every stage.
 Each phase, from initial design to final deployment, adds a validation layer. **No assumption goes unverified, no edge case is unexplored.**

 Users trust their assets to our code, and we take quality seriously. **Quality is paramount for us**, so we strive to exceed expectations in all aspects of our development process, including writing automated tests, creating comprehensive documentation, implementing effective monitoring systems, and more.
 Our development process is divided into:

 ## Idea Draft 🎨

 The foundation of every successful project lies in its initial conception.
 During this phase, we work closely with partners to understand the project's scope, requirements, and potential challenges.